 To further illustrate the sensing performance, Fig. \ref{R1} presents a specific example with an angle standard deviation of $ \sigma_{\phi}=\sigma_{\theta}=0.5 $ rad and a delay standard deviation of $ \sigma_{\tau}=2 $ ns.
-The groundtruth target location is marked with a blue circle, while the estimated locations from the Geometry-based LoS, Geometry-based NLoS, CKM-based NLoS, CKM-based LoS and CKM-based NLoS\_conv methods, are marked with a green triangle, a red square, a cyan diamond, a magenta downward triangle, and a purple pentagon, respectively.
+The groundtruth target location is marked with a blue circle, while the estimated locations from the geometry-based LoS, geometry-based NLoS, CKM-based NLoS, CKM-based LoS and CKM-based NLoS\_conv methods, are marked with a green triangle, a red square, a cyan diamond, a magenta downward triangle, and a purple pentagon, respectively.
 The CKM-based estimations are concentrated around the groundtruth location, whereas the two geometry-based estimations deviate significantly due to the angle and delay estimation error or incorrect assumption of the LoS path.

 Following the MSE analysis, the theoretical performance bounds are explored through the CRLB to highlight localization performance limits.
 CRLB is analyzed vs. angle error (with delay error std $\sigma_\tau = 20$ ns) and delay error $\sigma_\tau$ (with angle error std $\sigma_\theta=\sigma_\phi = 0.10$ rad) as shown in Fig. \ref{CRLBangle} and \ref{CRLBdelay}, respectively.
-Geometry-based NLoS is excluded, as unknown scatterer location prevents CRLB computation.
+The geometry-based NLoS is excluded, as unknown scatterer location prevents CRLB computation.
 For the proposed CKM-based methods, the CRLB is computed as the inverse of the FIM, and the FIM is calculated based on the first equation in (\ref{fishermatrix}), where the required gradient of the log-likelihood $ \nabla_\mathbf{x}(-\ln P(\hat{\mathbf{z}}|\mathbf{x})) $ is provided in (\ref{daoshu}) and is computed efficiently via automatic differentiation.
-Geometry-based LoS, CKM-based LoS, NLoS, and NLoS\_con are evaluated, with CRLB differences due to paths usage for sensing and distinct sensing functions mapping the relationship between target location and channel knowledge.
+The geometry-based LoS, CKM-based LoS, NLoS, and NLoS\_conv are evaluated, with CRLB differences due to different path utilization for sensing and distinct sensing functions mapping the relationship between target location and channel knowledge.